kervi/kervi/_doc/overview.rst

 The values for ports and secrets are generated by the Kervi commandline tool.
 When the Application.run is called the system looks for Kervi components in cam, controllers, dashboard and sensor folders.
-In each folder the __init__.py bootstraps and load the components that resides in the local folder.
+In each folder the __init__.py file bootstraps and load the components that resides in the local folder.